maltfield/rtd-github-pages/docs/configuration.rst

 PGMPRDOS   RESTRICTED | LICENSED
 Specifies whether or not Hercules will run licensed program product ESA or z/Architecture operating systems.
 If RESTRICTED is specified, Hercules will stop all CPUs when a licensed program product operating system is detected.
 Specify LICENSED to allow these operating systems to run normally.
 This parameter has no effect on Linux/390, Linux for z/Series, or any 370-mode OS.

-NOTE:  It is YOUR responsibility to comply with the terms of the license for the operating system you intend to run on Hercules.
+.. note:: It is YOUR responsibility to comply with the terms of the license for the operating system you intend to run on Hercules.
 If you specify LICENSED and run a licensed operating system in violation of that license, then don't come after the Hercules developers when the vendor sends their lawyers after you!

 RESTRICTED is the default.
 Specifying LICENSED will produce a message when a licensed operating system is detected to remind you of your responsibility to comply with software license terms.